PennyLaneAI/pennylane/doc/development/plugins.rst

       conversion between the two conventions takes place automatically by the plugin device.

-* :func:`.Device.capabilities`: A class method overriding the corresponding base class method, which updates the ``_capabilities`` dictionary.
-The dictionary contains information about the properties of the device, which are queried by PennyLane core to make decisions on how to best run computations, and by external apps build on top of the device ecosystem.
-Examples of keys are:
+* :func:`.Device.capabilities`: A class method which returns the dictionary of capabilities of a device.
+A new device should override this method to retrieve the parent classes' capabilities dictionary, make a copy and update and/or add capabilities before returning the copy.

+  Examples of capabilities are:

   * ``'model'`` (*str*): either ``'qubit'`` or ``'CV'``.